 One other thing to note about our component structure is that the component folders contain both an index.js file and a ComponentName.js file.
 This is a common pattern visible throughout the Polaris component library, such as the Avatar component in the example below.

 Let’s first open the PolarisForm component.
-We can see that its a bare bones component that outputs some initial text just so that we know everything is working as expected.
+We can see that it’s a bare bones component that outputs some initial text just so that we know everything is working as expected.

 Choosing Components